*Updated September 2022

 Bitcoin’s price skyrocketed to over $60,000 and then plummeted to nearly $30,000 in the span of a couple of months thanks to Elon Musk’s tweets.
 First, he endorsed the cryptocurrency and said Tesla would accept BTC payments; then, disappointed with the energy-intensive, environmentally unfriendly Bitcoin mining process, he canceled Bitcoin payments for Tesla - thus the rise and fall of the coin.
-While cryptos are particularly volatile, this is just an example of how a single influential person in a given market can have a great effect on future industry trends, which is why it’s important to stay in the loop.
+While cryptos are particularly volatile, this is just an example of how a single influential person in a given market can have a significant effect on future industry trends, which is why it’s important to stay in the loop.

 Examining past trends

 Another method that organizations use to try and predict future industry trends is studying past trends, according to Melissa South of Swingtie.
 The example she gives is that of vines and the resulting Vine app, and how although it failed, it essentially heralded the success of TikTok.

 We could also think about MySpace and Facebook - MySpace was pretty big for a while in the early 2000s, and although it set the standard for social networks, it didn’t stick.
 Facebook swooped in and stole the role of principal global social network instead.
 The idea here is that there have been some great ideas in the past that floundered for one reason or another, so innovation teams in organizations can use them as inspiration to come up with more successful versions of those industry trends that will somehow break the mold.